rileypeterson/rileypeterson.github.io/_projects/raspberry-pi/ordering-and-setup.md

 ## Writing OS to Micro SD
 If you bought a [NOOBS Micro SD card](https://www.raspberrypi.com/news/introducing-noobs/), you don't need to do this step.
 Otherwise, the raspberry pi needs an operating system to work.
 Following [these steps](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/2), we write the raspberry pi OS to the micro SD card.
 I did this using the adapter that came with the San Disk Micro SD and insert that into the Mac dongle slot for the SD Card.
-I just did the recommend OS.
+I just did the recommended OS.

 ## Connecting and Booting Up
 Basically following [these steps](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/3):